Hamster Breeds – Behavioural Traits and Tips for Caring

 About Dwarf Roborovski Hamster

-The Dwarf Roborovski is the smallest hamster species and also the fastest of the dwarf breeds.
-Often called Robo dwarf hamsters, these little pets are pretty hardy and rarely get ill.
+The Dwarf Roborovski is the smallest hamster species you can find.
+It’s also the quickest of the dwarf breeds.
+People often call them Robo dwarf hamsters.
+These tiny pets are pretty tough and rarely get sick.

-In the wild, their natural colouration is sandy brown with a white belly and distinctive white eyes.
-The colour helps them blend with their semi-arid surroundings.
-However, due to selective breeding, you’ll find the Robo having different colour patterns.
+In the wild, their natural color is a sandy brown with a white belly and white marks above their eyes.
+This color helps them blend into their dry, desert homes.
+But, due to breeding, you can find Robos with different color patterns now.

 Behaviour and Temperament